StephenB-24/HTML-CSS-RealEstateWebsite/README.md

  A very basic HTML/CSS website for real estate.</strong>

 <em>Note: The methods used for this site are a bit outdated.
-Things like responsiveness and animation needs to be added.</em>
+Things like responsiveness and animation need to be added.</em>

 <h3 align="center">Screenshots</h3>
 <hr>